8 Tax deductions contractors shouldn't leave on the table

 6. Business insurance premiums

 The premiums you pay for general liability and professional liability insurance are not only wise investments, they are deductible expenses.
-Neither are mandatory, but if you are thinking you can save money by skipping them, consider this: they protect your personal assets in the event you are sued for injury or negligence.
+Neither are typically mandatory, but if you are thinking you can save money by skipping them, consider this: they protect your personal assets in the event you are sued for injury or negligence.
 Before you get dragged down by either possibility, talk to us at Hiscox.

 7. Health insurance premiums